May 5th, 2012

 Keep breathing

-“Are your two having fun?”
+"Are your two having fun?"
 I ask, masking my pain and hurt.
 I smile at my boys as Nico approaches me.
 I bend over and pick him up.
-Not to be out done.
-Christopher feeling jealous for my attention runs up and I scoop him up with my other arm.
+Not to be outdone.
+Jealous of my attention, Christopher runs up, and I scoop him up with my other arm.

-It doesn’t pay to think some times because they are still up and its almost eleven o'clock at night.
-They are hyper and won’t sleep.
-I take it as a sign that they had a good day and they don't want it to end.
-My physical strength may be waning but my inner strength is what keeps me going.
+Sometimes, it doesn't pay to think because they are still up, and it's almost eleven o'clock at night.
+They are hyper and won't sleep.
+I take it as a sign that they had a good day, and they don't want it to end.
+My physical strength may wane, but my inner strength keeps me going.
 Time to put my foot down.

 For dad